Maungakiekie / One Tree Hill: One Tree Hill Domain

 Crater of Maungakiekie / One Tree Hill, with Auckland city in the background.

 One Tree Hill Domain, a 118 acre park, is owned by the Ngā Mana Whenua o Tāmaki Makaurau Collective (also known as the Tāmaki Collective) and administered by the Tūpuna Maunga o Tāmaki Makaurau Authority (Tūpuna Maunga Authority).
 One Tree Hill Domain adjoins Cornwall Park's 425 acre, creating a total of 540 acre of public green space.

-The hilltop is always accessible by foot, but because of anti-social behaviour, including drinking, vandalism and crime, after-dark road access to the summit was closed in 2008.
+Because of anti-social behaviour, including drinking, vandalism and crime, after-dark road access to the summit was closed in 2008.

 Due to the spiritual and cultural significance of Maungakiekie / One Tree Hill to Māori, and for pedestrian safety, the summit road was permanently closed to most vehicles in March 2019.

 The area contains two parks, One Tree Hill Domain and Cornwall Park, which are next to each other and thus often perceived as one.
 One Tree Hill Domain is open to the public and was formerly administered by Auckland City Council but since 2012 has been owned and administered by the Tūpuna Maunga Authority.
 All decisions are made by the owners, who have delegated minor day-to-day operations to Cornwall Park Trust.
 Cornwall Park is a private park, also open to the public, administered by the Cornwall Park Trust Board.
 The Trust's endowment includes income from leasehold properties adjoining the park's borders.

 Because One Tree Hill Domain is high and relatively central, the city has long used it for its potable water reservoirs.
 The first of these was constructed in 1900 atop the western peak; though it is no longer in service, the small structure remains in place.
 Five further reservoirs were subsequently built underground, with the latest completed in 1977.
 These were built at such a height to enable them to be easily connected with similar reservoirs at Maungawhau / Mount Eden.